Direct Deposit of Unemployment Insurance Payments

 What if I change my bank account or change financial institutions while on Direct Deposit?

-Direct deposit remains in effect on the unemployment insurance claim for the duration of the time you claim benefits unless you notify the Hawaii Unemployment Insurance Division to stop direct deposit.
+Direct deposit remains in effect on your unemployment insurance claim for the duration of the claim.
 This means that even if you return to work for a period of time, become unemployed again and re-activate the same UI claim, the direct deposit remains active on your claim.
-Benefits paid on a re-activated claim continue to be deposited to the account on record unless you stop or change the account information.
-Whenever you file a new UI claim, you will be required to submit a new Direct Deposit Form.
+Benefits paid on a re-activated claim continue to be deposited to the account on record unless you change the account information.
+Whenever you file a new UI claim, you will be required to enroll in Direct Deposit again.